 Monarch butterflies begin their northward migration in early spring, when they leave their wintering grounds in Mexico.
 Along their migration routes in the U.S., the Monarch female seeks milkweed plants, upon which to deposits her eggs.
 Milkweeds, or plants in the Asclepias genus, are the exclusive host plants for Monarch butterflies.
 Monarch caterpillars will feed and survive only on plants in the Asclepias genus.

-Milkweeds are their host plants, but Monarchs need a variety of nectar plants, too.
+Milkweeds are their host plants, but Monarchs need other flowering plants, as well.
 Nectar from a variety of native wildflowers provides the fuel needed to sustain the adult butterflies through the summer breeding season, and see them through their migrations.
 Make sure to include both milkweeds and nectar plants in a Monarch waystation plan.

-A one hundred square foot garden of native plants is a good sized garden for Monarch support (10'x10').
-Alternatively, a few well chosen native plants may be added to an existing garden – including a few clusters of milkweeds.
+A one hundred square foot garden is a good size for Monarch support (10'x10').
+Alternatively, a few well chosen native plants may be added to an existing garden.
 The top three elements needed for a Monarch Waystation are:

 - LOCATION.
 A good butterfly spot receives 6 hours or more of full sun a day.
 Ideally, the location will give shelter from the wind as well.
 The sunny side of a garage or along a solid fence in the sun offers enough protection.
 Any well-drained soil is acceptable.

 - HOST PLANTS.
 Include at least two plants from the Asclepias genus (milkweed or butterflyweed) for host plants.
 Plant a group a of each species.
 For example, a group of 3 Butterfly Weed plants, plus a group of 5 Sullivant's Milkweed plants.
 The Asclepias species that you choose will depend upon your soil: